loginom/loginom-help-en-omegat/data/components-platform.md

 ## Desktop

 The platform component designated for the autonomous data processing on the personal computer.
-It can process large data volumes restricted only by the working station resources.
+It can process large data arrays restricted only by the working station resources.

 Megaladata Desktop does not contain tools for team work, differentiation of rights and publication of web services.